• Nothing Found

 Getting a taxi in Rome

-Taking a taxi in Rome is the easiest way to escape walking amongst busy crowds of tourists in the heat or navigating confusing public transport systems.
-There are plenty of taxis cruising the streets of Rome and whilst they’re a little pricier than other modes of transport, taxis ensure a hassle-free and seamless experience, allowing you to fully appreciate all this iconic city has to offer.
+Taking a taxi in Rome is the easiest way to escape walking amongst crowds of tourists in the heat or navigating complicated public transport.
+There are plenty of taxis cruising the streets of Rome.
+While they’re a little pricier than other modes of transport, taxis ensure a hassle-free and seamless experience – allowing you to fully appreciate all this iconic city offers.

-Official city taxis with fully licensed drivers are white with a ‘TAXI’ sign on top, have a taximeter in the front of the vehicle and the licence number on the left passenger door.
-You can hail a taxi from the street, head to the nearest rank, use a ride-hailing app or book an airport taxi here.
-With so many options at your fingertips, taking a taxi in Rome is certainly a simple and reliable way of getting around.
+Official city taxis with fully licensed drivers are white with a ‘TAXI’ sign on top, have a taximeter in the front of the vehicle, and the license number on the left passenger door.
+You can hail a taxi from the street, head to the nearest rank, use a ride-hailing app, call a local company, or pre-book a private transfer.
+With so many options at your fingertips, a taxi in Rome is undoubtedly a simple and reliable way of getting around.

 TRAINED DRIVERS